 B.A. in history, University of Wisconsin

-Special interest within the discipline of social studies education is the developing field of historical consciousness, which includes historical thinking and understanding.
+Reich’s area of special interest is the developing field of historical consciousness, which includes historical thinking and understanding.
 This sub-field of history and history/social studies education focuses on the ways in which young people come to understand history and to apply historical frameworks to orient themselves in the world.
-Within this larger sub-field, his work focuses on sites of collective memory such as state-sponsored history exams, public monuments and the secondary history/social studies classroom.
-His work with examinations has led to a related interest in validity theory and testing and accountability policies.
+Within this larger sub-field, Dr. Reich’s current research focuses on the collective memories of the Civil War and Emancipation, and how those memories are affected by cultural tools, such as state history standards, examinations, public monuments, family stories and the practice of teaching.

 Received PROSE Award in 2015 for work on “American School Reform: What Works, What Fails, and Why”

 Received VCU School of Education’s Outstanding Faculty Mentor award

 Served as the 2013 Visiting Scholar at the Centre for the Study of Historical Conciousness in Vancouver, Canada